Bennotsi-MTG/DDFT-PileDoc/README.md

 are there helps in building such an intuition.

 If you spot a mistake somewhere or feel an important pile is missing please make your changes and send me a pull request.
+This document is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)

 ## Notation